cschreib/sublime-TestManager/README.md

  - `name`: This is the name of this test (or group), excluding the name of its parent group (if any).
 For example, for a test function inside a class, this would be the name of the function.
  - `full_name`: This is the full name of the test (or group), including the name of all its parent groups, separated by a `/`.
 This is used for display only.
  - `discovery_id`: This is an integer which specifies the position of the test in the list output by the test framework during the last test discovery.
 This is used for display only (e.g., for sorting tests by discovery order).
 For groups, this is set to `0`.
- - `framework_id`: This is the unique ID of the framework instance from which this test (or group) was discovered.
-This is used to link the test to the right `TestFramework` class, e.g., for running the test.
+ - `suite_id`: This is the unique ID of the test suite from which this test (or group) was discovered.
+This is used to link the test to the right test suite and framework, e.g., for running the test.
  - `run_id`: This is the ID of the test to use when selecting this test for running.
 For example, the specific format to use when selecting this test on the command-line.
 This is normally the same as `report_id`.
 For groups, this is empty.
  - `report_id`: This is the ID of the test as it appears in the test report output by the test framework.
 This is normally the same as `run_id`.
 Some odd combinations of frameworks and reporters may result in different IDs being used for running and reporting (e.g., when using the TeamCity reporter, some characters are forbidden in the test name and are replaced by placeholders).
 For groups, this is empty.
  - `location`: This describes the executable, file, and line number at which the test definition was found.
 For groups, this is `None`.
 This is used for user navigation ("go to this test").